By David Peace.

 One hundred years ago this September, in a small Scottish mining village in East Ayrshire, Bill Shankly was born.
 Shankly's passion was football.
 It was his job and it was his life, both as a player and then as a manager.
 He transformed the fortunes of Liverpool Football Club, turning the team into a world class side, and he has been immortalised as a hero.
 From the very beginning, he was as committed to the fans as they were to him.

-Acclaimed novelist David Peace describes Shankly as "not just a great football manager.
-Bill Shankly was one of the greatest men who ever lived".
-David Peace's astonishing book takes us into Bill Shankly's home and his heart, not just his second home, Anfield.
-A fragile side to Bill is revealed.
+David Peace's astonishing book takes us into Bill Shankly's home and his heart, beyond Anfield.
+A tender and intimate side to Bill is revealed.

 Read by Gary Lewis